santupu/Comment_app/README.md

 Users can see the upvotes and downvotes of own comments ans other users also after sign in by user name and password.
 They can also edit the profiles.
 #Start the app.
 ###0.
-Download the zip folder of pull this to your machine.
+Download the zip folder or pull this to your machine.
 ###1.
 Open the terminal and install the npm by typing $npm install.
 ###2.
 Start the server by typing $node server.js on terminal.It listen port:3000
 ###3. open the app on browser by //localhost/3000 port.